| Title: | Querying and Processing Data from the INBO Watina Data Warehouse |

 In the other cases, you can directly look at combined_result_avail

-, from which combined_result_filtered
+or combined_result_series, from which combined_result_filtered

 is derived.